yuuuulu/Javaprogram/myfirstprogram/README.md

-# just a very basic java learning
+# The first program is about a simple matrix calculator including nearly all basic types in Linear Algebra(waiting for improvement(more methods of matrix decomposition or approximation methods...)...)